magnars/stasis/README.md

 - choose my own templating library
 - create my own damn stylesheets

-**Statis offers a few functions that are pretty useful when creating static web sites.**
+**Statis just offers a few functions that are useful when creating static web sites.**

 No more.
 There are no batteries included.